 The main flash on her was a speedlight in a Lastolite Ezybox softbox, set to camera right.
 The background light was a speedlight bounced straight up into the ceiling to the left here of our model, and further back than our model’s position.

 The motion blur seen there was purposely done by shooting at a relatively slow shutter speed while there was such movement.

 camera setting: 1/60 @ f4 @ 500 ISO … TTL flash @ +0.3 FEC

 Finally, all this is to bring home again the idea that we could use the same thought-process in a variety of situations.
 While each situation was different with different light sources used, there was a similarity in the approach to the lighting (or even recognizing the lighting).
 This gives us a method and thought-process to come up with striking images under a variety of conditions – by creating and using light in our images which have divergent color balance.

-Equipment used with this photo session:
+photo gear (or equivalents) used with this photo session:

 Nikon D3; Nikon 70-200mm f2.8 AF-S II (B&H)

 Nikon SB-910 Speedlight controlled by PocketWizard FlexTT5 & AC3 Controller

 or alternately, the Canon 600EX-RT Speedlite controlled by Canon ST-E3 Transmitter